 Thank you for your interest in providing a special event for the patients and families at Cook Children's.
 Opportunities are available for both groups and individuals.

 Listed below you will find a description of possible events along with the appropriate guidelines for each.
-All of these options support our Promise to improve the health of every child in our region.
+All of these options support our Promise to improve the health of every child in our care and our communities.

 What to know: frequently asked questions